Snickerdoodle Cookie Bars

 Using a stand mixer or large bowl, mix sugars and butter on low speed to combine.

 Add in egg, pure vanilla and mix again on low (about 30 seconds), stopping to scrape down the sides as needed.
-Add in chopped chocolate and mix until combined.
+Mix until combined.

 Transfer cookie dough into 8x8 pan and flatten with an offset spatula.